DiscoverCCRI/DISCOVER-Experiment-Template/README.md

 Provide a description for what your experiment is trying to do.

 # Installation
-Detail instructions and commands for installation.
+Detail instructions and build commands for installation.

 # Run
 Provide instructions on how to run your application.